mjosaarinen/lwaes_isa/hdl/README.md

 ##	Testing with a Simulator

-No output from `make test` implies that output matches with [tbref.txt](tbref.txt).
+No output from `make test` implies that simulator output matches with [tbref.txt](tbref.txt).
 More test cases can be generated using the C emulator code (in parent directory).
 Matching [enc1s_tb.v](enc1s_tb.v) output is generated with argument `./xtest tb`.
 Just expand the